-I mean I didn’t have to go home because of a global pandemic and a virus that is spreading faster than we’d like with no vaccine for it.
+I mean I didn’t have to go home because of a global pandemic and a virus that is spreading faster than we had anticipated, with no vaccine for it.
 But I know what it’s like to have to cut a trip short.
 I went through something similar in Ireland.

 I still haven’t written a ton about Ireland, and I am still processing my experience there (after almost two years of being back home in Canada).
 The people in Ireland are wonderful and the country is beautiful, but my experience was hard and filled with a lot of ups and downs.
 It wasn’t always easy, but I don’t regret going.

 If you don’t know the story I went to Ireland on a working holiday visa in August 2016.
 I was supposed to stay there for two years.
 However, the last job I worked at was an office temp job I started in February 2018.
 That May I was told my position was ending.
 Now I knew the job was a temp job.
 I wasn’t given an exact timeline when I started, but I was hoping that it would end closer to July or even early August.
 But it ended at the beginning of May.
 I had a short trip to Oslo planned and I wondered if I should cancel, but I did end up going.